 When signs of damage have become more apparent and pronounced, your asphalt roof has entered the “accelerating deterioration” phase.
 In this situation, random cracks and gaps surface, and become more widespread.
 The bond between the granules and the flaps will degrade significantly, and the system tends to absorb more moisture.

-If this is happening, then go online, and search for “roofers near me” to get in touch with a pro like New View Roofing that will inspect and maintain your roof to mitigate this problem.
+If this is happening, get in touch with a pro like New View Roofing that will inspect and maintain your roof to mitigate this problem.

 Decelerating Deterioration